syoo3015/su24/syllabus.md

 * **Course Website**: The day-to-day happenings of the course (and links to all the platforms below) can be found at cs10.org.
 Consult the [daily schedule](https://cs10.org/su24/schedule/) to find the times/locations for all synchronous course engagements.
-* **Edstem**: This will be our main Q&A platform, where you can ask (and answer) questions, see announcements, and read Weekly Blasts, which are required readings in CS10.
+* **Ed Discussion**: This will be our main Q&A platform, where you can ask (and answer) questions, see announcements, and read Weekly Blasts, which are required readings in CS10.
 Click the `Ed Discussion` tab on the left to navigate to Edstem.
 * **Gradescope**: This is where you will submit Projects 1-3, and the Final Project.
 Click the `Gradescope` tab on the left to open Edstem.
 * **Bcourses**: Lecture recordings can be found on Bcourses.
 Click the `Lecture Recordings` tab on the left to navigate to the recordings.
 You'll need to login with your Berkeley email to access them.
 * **PrairieLearn**: Project-4, Pyturis, will be submitted via PrairieLearn.
 A setup guide can be found [here](https://docs.google.com/document/d/1lbaAihPMPA3h9FGSXOfbQPwM1cqadfWimQbmQjYjcRQ/edit?usp=sharing).